-The Diabetes Prevention Program is a lifestyle change program where you will learn, share and try new things, all while developing new habits and improving your health.
-Classes are led by a trained lifestyle coach who will help you learn new skills and help you set and meet goals.
-This program provides you with the support and tools to lose weight and reduce the risk of getting diabetes.
-Beginning, September 1, 2019, Jai Medical Systems is offering this program at NO COST to members who qualify to participate in the Diabetes Prevention Program.
+The Diabetes Prevention Program is a lifestyle change program where you will learn, share, and try new things, all while developing new habits and improving your health.
+Classes are led by a trained lifestyle coach who will help you learn new skills and help you set and meet important health goals.
+This program provides you with the support and tools to lose weight, create healthy habits, while reducing the risk of diabetes.